ashutosh-iitg/Sentence-Classification-Torch/README.md

 # Sentence-Classification: Abstract Segmentation
-DistillBERT model fine tuned for sentence classification.
+DistilBERT model fine tuned for sentence classification.

 ### **Objective** : Classify each sentence of an abstract into Objectives, Methods, Conclusions, Results and Background.